 Having a child go away to college for the first time—or return to campus after a long summer—is usually met with both pride and concern.

-As a student packs their belongings for this new adventure—laptops, iPod, smartphone, clothing, furniture—their parents’ first thought may be: What’s ahead for him or her in the coming year?
+As a student packs their belongings for this new adventure—laptops, iPod, smartphone, clothing, furniture—their parents’ first thought may be: What’s ahead for them in the coming year?

 While most families can think of at least one thing to worry about while their kids or grandkids are away from home, it’s rarely: Will my insurance cover their belongings or electronic devices if they get stolen?
 Or: What if they are in a car accident?

 Consider these statistics on the real concerns that students face today:

-- In 2010, 97 percent of crimes reported to campus police were property crimes, according to the FBI
+- In 2010, 97% of crimes reported to campus police were property crimes, according to the FBI

-- According to U.S. News, at several universities, up to 98 percent of students bring cars to campus with them
+- According to U.S. News, at several universities, up to 98% of students bring cars to campus with them

 - Adults between 18 to 29 are much more likely to drive while drowsy compared to other age groups according to the National Sleep Foundation

 - Attacks while students are studying abroad are a risk